| Technical

 people think their descriptions of products and services reflect

-the way the material should be presented; therefore, they balk at the prospect that their writing is going to be altered.
+the way the material should be presented; therefore, they balk at the prospect of seeing their writing altered by an instructional designer.
 I suggest that

 Technical Editors / Instructional Designers / Course Developers offer text change suggestions with humility